Eurodad Policy Forum 2026 - The world at a crossroads: Reclaiming global economic governance

 9.30-11.00 Panel 3 "The private finance agenda post-FfD4: How do we stop the Titanic from hitting the iceberg?"

-FfD4 became all about fast-tracking private-sector led development.
+FfD4 became all about fast-tracking private-sector-led development.
 This agenda, which rests on the notion that private investment will miraculously provide the missing billions that are urgently needed to meet development and climate commitments, continues to be promoted relentlessly.
 This is despite the fact that the ‘billions to trillions’ agenda of the World Bank a decade ago never materialised.

 In this vein, the EU stepped up its Global Gateway strategy in 2025.
 This included the launch of the Global Gateway Investment Hub, a new platform for European companies to participate more easily in shaping policy priorities and identifying strategic projects.
-In practice, this is a blow for those who are calling for the Global Gateway to no longer be Brussels-driven and instead more driven from Global South countries themselves.
-Indeed, the EU seems willing to sacrifice its treaty commitments to eradicate poverty in order to join the broader shift to turn development into a transaction, continuing centuries of colonial extraction of raw materials.
+In practice, this is a blow for those who are calling for the Global Gateway to no longer be Brussels-driven and instead more driven by Global South countries themselves.
+Indeed, the EU seems willing to sacrifice its treaty commitments to eradicate poverty to join the broader shift to turn development into a transaction, continuing centuries of colonial extraction of raw materials.
 The Global Gateway is set to be the framework for the external dimension of the next MFF.

-This panel will consider the ongoing MFF negotiations and the preparations for COP31, as the stalemate that continues on vulnerable countries’ proposed target of tripling grant-based public climate finance for adaptation to at least US$120 billion by 2030 as well as the accelerated momentum to reform international development finance architecture.
+This panel will consider the ongoing MFF negotiations and the preparations for COP31, as the stalemate continues on vulnerable countries’ proposed target of tripling grant-based public climate finance for adaptation to at least US$120 billion by 2030 as well as the accelerated momentum to reform international development finance architecture.
 It will highlight opportunities and strategies to protect public finance and ensure that the current agenda takes into account evidence of private finance’s limitations and weaknesses.

 11.00-11.30 Coffee break